MIDFIELDR/midfieldr/README.md

 over time.

 **midfieldr** is an R package that provides tools for working with MIDFIELD SURs.
-The tools in midfieldr work equally well with the research data in MIDFIELD and the practice data in midfielddata.
+The tools in midfieldr work with the research data in the MIDFIELD database and with the practice data in the midfielddata package.

 <a href="https://midfieldr.github.io/midfielddata/"
 target="_blank"><strong>midfielddata</strong></a> is an R package that